Recipe for Garlic Hummus with Smoked Paprika

 Make the Hummus

-• Place the drained garbanzo beans, tahini, sliced garlic, lemon juice, 2 tablespoons extra-virgin olive oil, kosher salt, and ground cumin in a blender or food processor.
+• Place the drained garbanzo beans, tahini, minced garlic, lemon juice, 2 tablespoons extra-virgin olive oil, kosher salt, and ground cumin in a blender or food processor.
 Add in half of the reserved juice from garbanzo beans.

 • Pulse on medium speed until mixture is crushed and blended together.